 - Spices – For the cooks or budding chefs in your life, consider packing some of the incredible spices from Morocco.
 The cost varies with type and quality.
 Good saffron from Taliouine can be had for less than 10 dirhams a gram.
 For nearly all spices, it’s best to say how much you want in dirhams.
 Order 5 dirhams of one spice or 10 dirhams of another.
 Often, you will be surprised by the quantity.

 - Teapots – Perhaps more famous than the tajine, Moroccan mint-tea is also known the world over.
 Traditional Moroccan teapots are all-metal, decorative pots that can withstand the heat of a direct flame.
 Teapots run from 100 – 300 dirhams, depending on the size.
+Scouring the shops in the median might turn up a pretty vintage one if you prefer the more battered, less shiny things in life.
 Consider gifting your teapot with a bundle of fresh-picked mint, as well.

 - Wood Spoons – A fantastic stocking stuffer for cooks of any level, these spoons and spatulas will help protect any precious pan or pot.
 Hand-carved from local woods, these can be had in any souk for 5 – 10 dirhams.